Death of Robert E. Lee

 Lee was named one of the Confederate Army’s first five full generals.
 Soon after, he was defeated at the Battle of Cheat Mountain and widely credited with causing the loss.
 After General Joseph E. Johnston’s wounding at the Battle of Seven Pines, Lee took command of the Army of Northern Virginia.
 His aggressive tactics unnerved Union General George McClellan, leading to a string of decisive Union defeats and a turnaround in public opinion.

-A string of Confederate victories followed – Chancellorsville, Cold Harbor, Fredericksburg, Spotsylvania, The Wilderness, Seven Days Battles, and Second Manassas.
-Lee fought McClellan to a draw at Antietam.
-But by 1863, the Confederate fronts were crumbling in the West.
+A series of Confederate victories followed – Chancellorsville, Cold Harbor, Fredericksburg, Spotsylvania, The Wilderness, Seven Days Battles, and Second Manassas.
+Lee fought McClellan to a draw at Antietam, but by 1863, the Confederate fronts were crumbling in the West.
 His invasion of Pennsylvania, which was partly to seize urgently needed supplies for his desperate troops, ended with a crushing defeat at Gettysburg.

 Following the war, Lee wasn’t arrested or even punished, though he did lose some property and the right to vote.
 He supported Reconstruction but opposed some of the measures taken against the South.
 Though they’d lost the war, Lee was still a popular figure in the South.
-And after accepting an invitation to visit President Ulysses S. Grant at the White House in 1869, he was a symbol of the reconciliation between North and South.
 Lee hoped to retire to a farm and live a quiet a life, but he was too famous.

 In September 1870, Lee suffered a stroke.
 Two weeks later, he died on October 12, 1870 in Lexington, Virginia.
 He was buried underneath Lee Chapel at Washington and Lee University.